Choose-Your-Own-Adventure AI Dungeon Games

 Game Tree Sizes

-Despite the possibility of exponential growth, game trees can be extremely large—into the billions of nodes—before storage becomes any concern on modern storage devices, since terabytes or petabytes can be rented easily on hobbyist budgets like $100/month; the main challenge is creating a game tree worth storing at all.
+Despite the possibility of exponential growth, game trees can be extremely large—into the billions of nodes—before storage becomes any concern on modern storage devices, since terabytes or petabytes can be rented easily on hobbyist budgets like $100/month. > > Thus, the real challenge is creating a large game tree worth storing at all.

 According to the second AI Dungeon 2 database leak report, AID had available 1 billion “actions” (turns) in 50 million adventures (games).
 This translates to a mean ~200 turns per game, with an unknown but probably small amount of rerolling or backtracking.